jiulu313/segment/README.md

 # segment
-a fast and smart ui from telegram
+a fast and smart ui from telegram for android